zocker-160/ifm/doc/scr2ifm.rst

 session use :program:`scr2ifm` to get a map.
 Well, that's the theory anyway.

+:program:`scr2ifm` was inspired by :program:`Frobot`, another
+transcript-reading mapper.
+But :program:`scr2ifm` in combination with IFM does a much better job.

 :program:`scr2ifm` offers two basic ways of mapping: you can create an initial (incomplete) map from your first transcript and then add the rest "by hand", or you can create a set of transcripts, each exploring different